-In addition to long-term forecast, short-term forecast tools are available at Aurora Service and University of Alaska's Aurora Page, where you can see if Northern Lights are imminent in your area.
-Even a strong geomagnetic storm can cause spectacular nothern lights in Europe, yet largely miss similar latitudes in North America, or vice versa.
+In addition to long-term forecast, short-term forecast tools are available at NOAA and University of Alaska's Aurora Page, where you can see if Northern Lights are imminent in your area.
+Even a strong geomagnetic storm can cause spectacular northern lights in Europe, yet largely miss similar latitudes in North America, or vice versa.

 Step 5: Check Twitter Chatter

 There are chances many people will be watching out for the lights - and some of them will be tweeting!
 Whenever lights are visible, twitter picks it up first with many first-hand accounts in real time!